-EE = Essential Element EERL.4.1.
-Refer to details in EERL.4.1.
-Refer to details in EERL.4.1.
+2012 WyCPS ELA Standards 2014 Wyoming Content Extended Standards EE = Essential Element Instructional Achievement Level Descriptors Key Ideas and Details.
+EE = Essential Element Rey neas and Details.
+RL.4.1.
+Refer to details and examples in a text when explaining what the text says explicitly and when drawing inferences from the text.
+EERL.4.1.
 Refer to details in recounting what the text says.
 Level IV Students will: EERL.4.1.
 Use details from the text to recount what the text says.
 Ex.
 When given picture or verbal choices, select correct details from the story and then use those details in recounting the text.
 Ex.
 With the text projected on an interactive whiteboard, underline details, and then use those underlined details in recounting the text.
 Ex.
 Use sticky-note tags to identify details in text and use those tagged to recount the text.
 Level III Students will: EERL.4.1.
 Refer to details in recounting what the text says.
 Ex.
 After reading or listening to a text, recount the story referring to details in the text without looking back at the text or other supports.
 Ex.
 Before the teacher begins a shared reading of a familiar text, she asks the students to tell her what they remember about the book, and the students recount the text including specific details.
 Ex.
 When reading aloud, match word cards to the words that they hear and see during the reading. (e.g., The Cricket in Times Square - match "Chester" or "New York"; The Borrowers - match words for "little people, "Clock family," or "borrowing"), then use them to recount the story.
 Level II Students will: EERL.4.1.
 Recount a portion of the text.
 Ex.
 After repeated reading or listening to a text, recount the end of the text.
 Ex.
 Before the teacher begins a shared reading of a familiar text, when asked to tell what they remember about the book, recount one event from the story.
 Level I Students will: EERL.4.1.
 Identify a detail from the text.
 Ex.
 Given an array of illustrations including some from the text and others that are not from the text, identify an illustration from the story.
 Ex.
 Given a list of details, identify a detail from the text using partner assisted scanning (adult reads the list and student signals when a desired choice is read).
+RL.4.2.
+Determine a theme of a story, drama, or poem from details in the text; summarize the text.
 EERL.4.2.
 Determine the main idea of a text.
 Level IV Students will: EERL.4.2.
 Identify the theme of a text.
 Ex.
 After determining the main idea, identify the theme from an array of choices.
 Ex.
 Given a story that teaches a lesson like "be kind," identify kind as the theme of the story.
 Level III Students will: EERL.4.2.
 Determine the main idea of a text.
 Ex.
+Use of a text.
+Ex.
 When given a text and multiple choices, identify the main idea (e.g., Dogs are fun pets.).
 Ex.
 After reading or listening to a text, state the main idea.
 Level II Students will: EERL.4.2.
 When given a detail, identify the central idea of a text.
-E EERL.4.2.
-Determine the main idea